davisanc/AzureSecurityLabs/labs/lab-06-storage-security.md

     ```
     az keyvault set-policy --name "MySecureVault" --spn "<spn created with CLI/the Azure AD ClientID>" --key-permissions wrapKey -- secret-permissions set
     ```

 8. Set key vault advanced access policies

 The Azure platform needs access to the encryption keys or secrets in your key vault to make them available to the VM for booting and decrypting the volumes.
 Enable disk encryption on the key vault or deployments will fail.

-Set key vault advanced access policies through the Azure portal Select your keyvault, go to Access Policies, and Click to show advanced access policies.
+You can also set key vault advanced access policies through the Azure portal Select your keyvault, go to Access Policies, and Click to show advanced access policies.
 Select the box labeled Enable access to Azure Disk Encryption for volume encryption.
 Select Enable access to Azure Virtual Machines for deployment and/or Enable Access to Azure Resource Manager for template deployment, if needed.